mi92/batchdist/README.md

 # torch-batch-dist

 This is a small PyTorch-based package which allows for efficient batched operations, e.g. for computing distances without having to slowly loop over all instance pairs of a batch of data.

+After having encountered mulitple instances of torch modules/methods promising to handling batches while only returning a vector of pairwise results (see example below) instead of the full matrix, this package serves as a tool to wrap such methods in order to return full matrices (e.g. distance matrices) using fast, batched operations (without loops).

 ## Example